-Schemes need to be implemented in accordance with the Companies Act 2006 and include two court applications.
+Schemes need to be implemented in accordance with the Companies Act 2006 and involve two court applications.
 Scheme applications are usually initiated by the company which is proposed to be schemed.
 If the company is in administration, the scheme application process will be initiated by the administrators.
 Where a planned restructuring involves varying rights of creditors and/or shareholders across a group of companies, parallel and inter-related schemes will sometimes be launched and dealt with together at consolidated court hearings.
 In limited circumstances a scheme may include provisions which release or alter related rights of creditors against third parties (for example guarantors) which are not themselves party to the scheme.
+This is possible even if the release is in relation to a non-English debt obligation.